 How property owners can safely and effectively protect their rentals against COVID-19 to improve the guest experience.

-The COVID-19 pandemic has changed life as we know it since March of this year, but its effects on travel, hospitality, and the short-term rental industry have made the summer season even more difficult than the spring.
+The COVID-19 pandemic has changed life as we know it since March of 2020, but its effects on travel, hospitality, and the short-term rental industry have made the summer season even more difficult than the spring.
 Owners of vacation rentals have been forced to adapt their business strategies to a new and uncertain environment, while travelers are seeking safer, cleaner, and more convenient vacation experiences.
 Read on for insights into how the industry is positioned to flourish in the coming months, and how you can deliver a memorable, safe, and secure experience for your guests during the age of COVID-19 and beyond.

 In an age of uncertainty, one thing is for sure: We all need a vacation.
 This summer, travel plans and family trips — particularly those in international locations — have either been postponed, canceled, or reimagined to at-home hideaways or more local getaways.
 Guesty, one of our integration partners, performed a global survey in April that included 394 property management companies with three to 200+ properties.
 While reservation cancellations are up by at least 76% compared to the same time period last year, the outlook for vacation rentals in the coming months remains positive: Travelers are itching to get away, and the benefits of short-term rentals outweigh those of hotels, according to Guesty’s CEO Amiad Soto.
 “When individuals travel again, they will likely increasingly opt for private properties with more space over traditional hotel stays,” he says.
 With fewer common areas, less human-to-human contact, and a higher perception of cleanliness as compared to hotels, short-term vacation rentals are in high demand among travelers; but property owners now have even greater responsibility to deliver a safe, convenient, and memorable experience for their guests.
 Use our checklist for a few recommendations to follow before, during, and after a guest’s stay to protect your properties and to maintain revenue during — and after — the coronavirus pandemic.